lukacspapp/GA-SEI-Project-4-Cicero/README.md

 [User File](https://github.com/lukacspapp/SEI-Project-4-Cicero/tree/main/lcodev/api/user)

 Django by default gives a user model whereby it uses the username to verify the user.
-I wanted to use the email address to verify the user so I created a custom user with <code>AbstractUser</code>
+I wanted to use the email address to verify the user so I created a custom user with <code>AbstractUser</code>.
+Also I wanted to create more field such as <code>phone</code> so I could have the phone number of each user.

 [User Model](https://github.com/lukacspapp/SEI-Project-4-Cicero/blob/main/lcodev/api/user/models.py)